Early Childhood Education - B.S.E.

 Kent State Tuscarawas provides high quality teaching, advising, and mentoring to support students as they develop the needed skills to become effective educators in both school and non-school settings.
 Students who wish to pursue this degree must possess a commitment to valuing all children, regardless of ability or background.
 They must have the ability to work with diverse students and families as well as the surrounding community, providing quality educational experiences.

-Admission into the Bachelor of Science in Education (BSE) degree program is selective and requires successful completion of the Associate of Applied Science in Early Childhood Education Technology (AAS/ECET).
+Admission into the Bachelor of Science in Education (BSE) degree program is selective and requires successful completion of the Associate of Applied Science in Early Years Education and Care (AAS/EYEC).
 However, completion of the associate degree in Early Childhood Education Technology does not guarantee admission into the last two years of the baccalaureate program.
 Students seeking admission to this program must meet all professional requirements for admission to advanced study and have a minimum cumulative 2.75 GPA in all previous undergraduate coursework.
 Because of an instituted enrollment management plan, meeting the above requirements does not automatically provide students admittance to the early childhood education major.
 Faculty will select the most qualified applicants based upon the number of available student spaces, students' standardized test scores (Praxis I), essay, interview, and cumulative GPA.

 Students will need to discuss with their advisors during the first year of study the procedures associated with admission to advanced study and selective admission to the early childhood education program.
 Students transferring from another university should meet with an academic advisor at least one semester prior to transferring.